ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 He'd been a coward.
 Called it pragmatism, but it was cowardice plain and simple.

 Maera glanced at Sim.
-"You're not armed, while your companion here has a spare dagger.
+"You're not armed, while your companions are.
 Don't you fight?"

 Sim's hands remained folded in his lap.
 "My path is mercy.
 I heal and guide."